spec-first/connexion/docs/request.rst

 | object       | dict        |
 +--------------+-------------+

-In the OpenAPI 2.0 specification, if the `array` type is used you can define the `collectionFormat` used to deserialize the input.
-Connexion currently supports collection formats "pipes" and "csv".
-The default format is "csv".

 .. note:: For more details about `collectionFormat`s please check the
           official `OpenAPI 2.0 Specification`_.

-In the `OpenAPI 2.0 Specification`_ if you use the ``array`` type, you can define the ``collectionFormat`` do set the deserialization behavior.
+In the `OpenAPI 2.0 Specification`_ if you use the ``array`` type, you can define the ``collectionFormat`` to set the deserialization behavior.
 Connexion currently supports "pipes" and "csv" as collection formats.
 The default format is "csv".